ShuaiAlger/ShuaiAlger.github.io/_pages/about.md

 Shuai

 My research interests are centered around three-dimensional vision in robotics, encompassing areas such as image matching, equivariant representation learning, visual localization, and extrinsic calibration.
+I have been invited to serve as a reviewer for conferences such as ICME, ICPR, ICRA, ICASSP, ICCVW and ECCVW.

 # 🔥 News